Charlie Cotton: Creation and development

 Actress June Brown was opposed to the killing of Charlie and she attempted to get the programme makers to change their minds.
 She comments, "I was very unhappy to learn that Charlie would be killed off.
 I would have preferred if they'd left the door open for him to possibly return one day.
 I went to see the writers and put this forward.
 I suggested that there could be some uncertainty about the body.
 Charlie may have picked up a hitch-hiker and he was the one who died.
 John Altman, who plays Nick, was also sorry about Charlie.
 We weren't thinking just about Christopher Hancock, who played Charlie so well, it was that we liked the character and it seemed a waste.
 But I was too late, I couldn't change their minds.
 In the past I have talked things through and I was listened to".
 The episode Dot is told about Charlie's death, written by Linda Dearsley, aired on 11 July 1991, and was dominated by Dot's reaction to Charlie's death and her trip to identify his body.
 It is selected by writer Colin Brake as one of 1991's episodes of the year.

 The character appears one last time, brought back as an apparition/ghost, in a dream sequence experienced by Nick in 2000.
-The episode is entitled EastEnders: The Return of Nick Cotton.
+The episode is entitled EastEnders: Return of Nick Cotton.
 Christopher Hancock, the actor who portrayed Charlie, died four years later.